yonglai/vrdev/README.md

 # Installation

-* Download [Google's GVR SDK (v1.0.3)](https://github.com/googlevr/gvr-unity-sdk/releases/tag/v1.0.3) and import it to your Unity project.
+* Download/Clone repo

-* Build and export
+* Download [Google's GVR SDK (v1.0.3)](https://github.com/googlevr/gvr-unity-sdk/releases/tag/v1.0.3) and import it to the specific project.

-* Read each project's Readme for any other installation information.
+* Build and export for your platform of choice. **All projects have been built and tested on iOS 10**